anxdpanic/plugin.video.tubed/PRIVACY.md

-### Privacy Policy
+## Privacy Policy

-No personal or private information is required or used by Tubed. <br/>
+The following privacy policy applies to **Tubed**, which can be found at https://panicked.xyz/tubed/

+**Personal Information**

+Personal information is only available and used by Tubed if you are logged in. <br />Your uploaded videos will be used for browsing purposes. <br />Your playlists will be used for browsing as well as adding/removing videos to your playlists, and adding/removing/renaming playlists. <br />
+Your subscriptions will be used for browsing as well as adding/removing subscriptions. <br />
+Your ratings will be used for browsing as well as Liking, Disliking videos and Removing your rating from videos. <br />
+Your channel information will be used for browsing or local display purposes. <br />

-No personal or private information is specifically requested from YouTube's Data API, and if at any time it is returned by the API it will not be used by Tubed.
-Said data may be stored in local client side cache, and will never be stored or transmitted remotely by Tubed.
+The above data may be stored in local client side cache, will never be stored remotely by Tubed and will only ever be transmitted to the YouTube API. <br />

+**Data Storage and Sharing**

+API requests are made using HTTPS. <br />
+API data is storage locally by Tubed using an sqlite cache database.
+This data will never be stored remotely by Tubed and will only ever be transmitted to the YouTube API.

+**Vendor Data Collection Usage**

-Anonymous information will be collected by YouTube's Data API, see https://policies.google.com/privacy for more information. <br/>
+Anonymous data will be collected by YouTube's Data API, see https://policies.google.com/privacy for more information. <br />
-Anonymous API data will only be used as required/requested by Google LLC.
+Anonymous data collected in this way will only be used as required/requested by Google LLC.

+**Privacy Policy Changes**

+Tubed may change this Privacy Policy, it is encouraged to frequently check this page for any changes to the Privacy Policy.
+If changes are made, notification will be given by revising the change log below.
+In most cases, notice will also be provided by adding a statement to https://panicked.xyz/tubed/.
+Further use of Tubed after a change to this Privacy Policy will be subject to the updated policy.
+Changes to this Privacy Policy are also subject to review by Google LLC.

+## Change Log

+- *10-22-2020*: Initial Privacy Policy